Ankitdevops18/nodejs-sample/README.md

 # Commands you need to run to test this whole set up

-1. Clone Terraform & Source Code Repo
+1. Clone Terraform, Source Code Repo & run below command to configure sandbox profile

+   aws configure --profile sandbox

+   This is needed , since the code uses sandbox profile to spin up all resources

 2. Run below comands in terraform repo directory

    terraform init